 Then Goodstein gets back on message.
 Even nuclear power is only a short-term solution.
-Uranium, too, has a Hubbert's peak, and the current known reserves can supply the earth's energy needs for only 25 years at best.
-There are other nuclear fuels, and solar and wind power might help at the fringes.
-But ''the best, most conservative bet for ameliorating the coming fuel crisis is the gradual improvement of existing technologies,'' he writes.
+Uranium, too, has a Hubbert’s peak, and the current known reserves can supply the earth’s energy needs for only 25 years at best.
+There are other nuclear fuels, and solar, and wind power might help at the fringes.
+But ”the best, most conservative bet for ameliorating the coming fuel crisis is the gradual improvement of existing technologies,” he writes.
 We can improve the efficiency of lights, tap solar power with cheap photoelectric cells and turn to nuclear power.
-The problem is that we have not made a national or global commitment to do so. ''Unfortunately, our present national and international leadership is reluctant even to acknowledge that there is a problem.
-The crisis will occur, and it will be painful.''
+The problem is that we have not made a national or global commitment to do so. ”Unfortunately, our present national and international leadership are reluctant to acknowledge that there is a problem.
+The crisis will occur, and it will be painful.”

 337. ASPO Workshop Reminder

 ASPO’s Third International Workshop on Oil and Gas Depletion will be held in Berlin on May 25th and 26th.
-The programme themes are as follows:
+The program themes are as follows:

 Morning: Natural Gas – Our Future?